-Why Sponsor a Child?
+Why Sponsor a Child in Gorkha District?

 Education remains a privilege in Nepal especially in rural communities.
 Every child deserves the opportunity to achieve, and ensuring children gain access to education can help break the cycle of poverty for the poorest children and can have a direct impact on overall health and life expectancy.
+Sponsorship doesn’t just provide a child with clothing and books, but sponsorship helps them recognise their ability and potential contribution to their community

 The effect your sponsorship has on the community – Educated parents are in turn, more likely to see the value of education for their children so it works to build strong sustainable communities which in time no longer need our help.